-LAW 824 - International Trade Contracts - In Depth - E
+LAW 824 - International Trade Contracts - In Depth - (E)

-The curriculum for this course includes a general and specific programme.
-The "general" programme deals with the definition of the international trade contract, the World Trade Organization the settlement of international trade disputes, the definition of the law of international trade and its subjects, multinational companies and how to conclude international trade contracts.
-It is intended to clarify international trade and the ruling standards of e-contracts, the formation of international contracts in different legal systems.
-The "specific" programme contains a detailed and analytical comparative study of one of the topics of the "general" programme, such as documentary credit as a mean for international payment.
+The curriculum for this course includes a general programme and specific programme.
+The general programme deals with the definition of the international trade contract and the World Trade Organization the settlement of international trade disputes, the definition of the law of international trade and its subjects.
+It is intended to clarify international trade and the ruling standards of formation of international contracts in different legal systems.
+The "specific" programme contains a detailed and analytical comparative study of one of the topics of the "general" programme, such as the contract of international sales.